adeolasopade/DPIA-GETMONI-Digital-Lending-Platform/README.md

 # DPIA: GETMONI Digital Lending Platform

-*This project is inspired by real-world engagements; however, all documents have been independently recreated using synthetic data to reflect practical scenarios.
-No client materials are reproduced.
-All templates are either self-developed or properly licensed and are not proprietary to any organisation.*
+*This project reflects the type of work I lead and execute in real-world engagements.
+The documentation consolidates insights from that experience alongside my ongoing self-directed study.
+All materials use synthetic data—no client information is reproduced—and the templates are either self-developed or properly licensed and are not proprietary to any organisation.*

 ---

-Our client, GETCO SOLUTIONS LIMITED, operates a digital lending and Buy-Now-Pay-Later platform (GETMONI) in Nigeria.
-They process highly sensitive personal data for credit assessment.
-Our objective was to conduct an NDP Act-compliant Data Privacy Impact Assessment [DPIA](https://drive.google.com/drive/folders/1RlebL4Bcau7AColH-7owsdmEasmpkTLT?usp=sharing) to identify and mitigate privacy risks, protecting both users and the business from regulatory harm.
+GETCO Solutions Limited operates a digital lending and Buy-Now-Pay-Later platform (GETMONI) in Nigeria, processing highly sensitive personal data for credit assessment.
+Led and executed an NDP Act-compliant Data Privacy Impact Assessment [DPIA](https://drive.google.com/drive/folders/1RlebL4Bcau7AColH-7owsdmEasmpkTLT?usp=sharing) to identify and mitigate privacy risks, protecting both users and the business from regulatory harm.

 ---

 ## The Approach

-We used a structured, collaborative method.
+Applied a structured, collaborative methodology throughout.

-*   We applied the official NDP Act GAID Schedule 4 DPIA [Checklist](https://docs.google.com/spreadsheets/d/1Z6nXMJADr-juoTyEvpH1p7lMspRfvndw/edit?usp=sharing&ouid=101134501969411208830&rtpof=true&sd=true), adapted to GETMONI's workflow, which the client populated.
+*   Applied the official NDP Act GAID Schedule 4 DPIA [Checklist](https://docs.google.com/spreadsheets/d/1Z6nXMJADr-juoTyEvpH1p7lMspRfvndw/edit?usp=sharing&ouid=101134501969411208830&rtpof=true&sd=true), adapted to GETMONI's workflow, which the client populated.

-*   We verified lawful bases and mapped data flows, then focused on high-risk areas like cross-border transfers and third-party vendors.
+*   Verified lawful bases and mapped data flows, then focused on high-risk areas like cross-border transfers and third-party vendors.

-*   We synthesised all findings, evidence, and recommendations into a final [report](https://docs.google.com/document/d/1NQqWIFkBfuETh-j4LgVczCyuwsznNMKC/edit?usp=drive_link&ouid=101134501969411208830&rtpof=true&sd=true) for leadership, complete with risk ratings and a remediation plan.
+*   Synthesised all findings, evidence, and recommendations into a final [report](https://docs.google.com/document/d/1NQqWIFkBfuETh-j4LgVczCyuwsznNMKC/edit?usp=drive_link&ouid=101134501969411208830&rtpof=true&sd=true) for leadership, complete with risk ratings and a remediation plan.

 ---